As hurricanes can be common at certain times of year in the Caribbean, you may be concerned about the risk of hurricanes when visiting St Lucia.

 You’ll likely experience some heavy rainfall but it usually comes in quick, heavy bursts and there’s still plenty of sunshine.

 It’s highly unlikely that you’ll be affected by a hurricane even if you visit during the hurricane season.

 And here’s why…

 Is St Lucia in the Hurricane Belt?

-St Lucia is in the hurricane belt however it is south of the active core meaning it doesn’t often experience hurricanes.
+St Lucia does fall within the Caribbean hurricane belt however it is south of the active core meaning it doesn’t experience hurricanes very often.

 💡Fact: The Hurricane Belt is an area of water within the Atlantic Ocean that frequently gets hurricanes during the hurricane season.